dirkNlerxst/ReaScript-Band/README.md

 IMPORATANT: Your tracks MUST be named correctly or these will fail:

-"PART DRUMS" "PART BASS" "PART GUITAR" "RINGO" "PAUL" "GEORGE" "JOHN" "PART HARM1" "PART HARM2" "PART HARM3"
+&nbsp;"PART DRUMS" "PART BASS" "PART GUITAR"

+&nbsp;"RINGO" "PAUL" "GEORGE" "JOHN"

+&nbsp;"PART HARM1" "PART HARM2" "PART HARM3"

 If it fails to find the track, make sure your tracks are named correctly.